blueswen/fastapi-jaeger/readme.md

 #### Span Inject

-If we want other services to use the same Trace ID, we have to use `inject` function to add current span information to the header.
+If we want other services to use the same Trace ID as the source application, we have to pass the Trace ID to the header of the request.
+In this demo, we use `inject` function to add current span information to the header.
 Because OpenTelemetry FastAPI instrumentation only takes care of the asgi app's request and response, it does not affect any other modules or actions like sending HTTP requests to other servers or function calls.

 ```py
 # fastapi_app/main.py